"Brain fatigue" and the best thing you can do on a practice break

 Sitting vs. walking

-81% of the participants improved performance on the test when walking, generating about 50% more ideas on average than while sitting.
 And it wasn’t just an increase in the number of ideas; they tended to come up with more creative ideas when walking too.

-A follow-up study found that this boost in creativity lasted beyond the short period of time when participants were actively walking.
+A follow-up study even found that this boost in creativity lasted beyond the short period of time when participants were actively walking.
 There was a residual effect, where participants continued to experience greater creativity even after they sat back down for another round of creativity testing.

 Where to walk?

-Studies suggest that where we walk may be an important factor in battling brain fatigue too.
+Well, studies suggest that where we walk may be an important factor in battling brain fatigue too.

-So, they hooked up 12 Edinburgh University students to a portable EEG headset, and asked them to take a 1.5 mile walk through three different parts of Edinburgh as the headset measured their brain wave activity.
+To find out, they hooked up 12 Edinburgh University students to a portable EEG headset, and asked them to take a 1.5 mile walk through three different parts of Edinburgh as the headset measured their brain wave activity.

-The first part of the walk took them through an urban shopping district, with lots of people, buildings, and some traffic.
 The second part of their walk went through a large nature area (sort of like Central Park in NYC) with lots of open green space, lawns, trees, and playing fields.
-And the final part of their walk took them through a busy, loud, crowded commercial district with heavy traffic.

 Looking at the readings from each portion of their walk, researchers found that walking through the park reduced indicators of stress, and facilitated a more meditative state.
-In other words, the “green” space was more mentally restorative than walking around the city.

 Take action